justdataplease/justfunctions-bigquery/README.md

 ✨ Explore the freshly deployed functions in BigQuery and refer to the locally-generated markdown documentation in functions_documentation.md! ✨

+## Acknowledgments

+Special thanks to [BigFunctions team](https://unytics.io/bigfunctions/) for their inspiring project.

 ## Join Us

 Join us in our quest to make BigQuery even more powerful.
 If you have suggestions, UDFs to contribute, or any feedback, feel free to get involved!

+Special Thanks to [BigFunctions team](https://unytics.io/bigfunctions/) for the great work they have done.

 Created by the [JustDataPlease team](https://justdataplease.com).